casper-ecosystem/cep-85/docs/using-casper-client.md

 --session-hash hash-b568f50a64acc8bbe43462ffe243849a88111060b228dacb8f08d42e26985180 \
 // The name of the entry point you are invoking.
 --session-entry-point "mint" \
-// The account hash of the account that you are minting CEP-85 tokens to.
+// The account hash of the account to which you are minting CEP-85 tokens.
 --session-arg "recipient:key='account-hash-9f81014b9c7406c531ebf0477132283f4eb59143d7903a2fae54358b26cea44b'" \
 // The ID of the CEP-85 token you are sending to the receiving account.
 --session-arg "id:u256='2'" \